Table of Contents

 Content Syndication Campaign Examples

 Technology Security Campaign: A cybersecurity SaaS vendor syndicated a CISO-focused whitepaper through TechTarget, targeting financial services companies with 500+ employees.
-The campaign generated 280 qualified leads at $63 cost per lead, with 22.5% converting to sales-qualified opportunities, according to TechTarget case studies.
+The campaign generated 280 qualified leads at $63 cost per lead, with 22.5% converting to sales-qualified opportunities.

 Marketing Automation Play: A MarTech company distributed an industry benchmarking report via NetLine, focusing on marketing directors and CMOs in high-growth segments.
-Results included 1,000 leads over three months at $23 average cost per lead, with 32% advancing to marketing-qualified status per NetLine research.
+Results included 1,000 leads over three months at $23 average cost per lead, with 32% advancing to marketing-qualified status.

 Account-Based Approach: An enterprise software provider combined G2 syndication with account-based targeting, distributing comparison guides to specific target accounts.
-This approach achieved 6.5% conversion rates compared to 2.3% from PPC alone, based on TOPO research findings.
+This approach achieved 6.5% conversion rates compared to 2.3% from PPC alone, demonstrating the precision targeting advantage of syndication platforms.

 Benefits and Strategic Advantages